 Remember that there is no overlap between phases for this process.
 Each phase must be completed before moving on to the next one.

-No methodology is perfect for every scenario; like every other method, waterfall has its advantages and its downsides.
-Here are some of its advantages:
+No methodology is perfect for every scenario; like every other method, the waterfall model has its pros and cons.
+Let’s start with the positive:

 - Reliable and predictable.
 The phases of the waterfall model are straightforward, meaning anyone in the team can easily understand the whole development process.